-When I arrived in New York, I picked up a US SIM card and phone plan and dropped off my bags at my Airbnb flat in Williamsburg.
+When I arrived in New York City, I dropped off my bags at my Airbnb flat in Williamsburg.
 I would have immediately gone to my favorite NYC museum, The Whitney, but it's under construction so I went to the MoMA to check out the Matisse Cutouts exhibit instead.

 Once I had seen all the African-mask inspired portraits of Picasso's lovers I needed to see, I headed to my main event for the day: the Intelligence Squared US (IQ2) debate on assisted suicide.
 I've seen countless IQ2 debates online but it's really such a pleasure to be there in the room and feel the friction produced when talented brains rub against each other.

 The debaters were exceptional this evening.
 Both sides had personal stories of their family members either choosing or avoiding assisted suicide and both had extensive knowledge on the subject.
 Andrew Solomon from the “pro” side spoke about his mother's choice to die and how he, his brother and father spent her last moments with her listening to her say that she would not trade her life with them for any other life, even though this one was full of pain and bound to end too soon.
 When I heard this, I was nearly in tears.
 It was incredibly moving.

 Friendly New York City: An Invitation to Food and Football